ItsBentacular/IowaStateProjects/CodeMerlin/README.md

     Big-O Optimization: Specifically tuned to detect inefficient loops and suggest mathematically superior alternatives.

-    Secure & Local: Designed to run entirely on a local machine (e.g., LM Studio) to ensure proprietary data privacy.
+    Secure & Local: Designed to run entirely on a local machine (e.g., LM Studio).

-System Architecture
+System Architecture:

-CodeMerlin acts as a middleware between the user and a local inference server:
+CodeMerlin acts as a middleware between the user and a local inference server.

     Ingestion: User loads source code via a native file explorer or manual paste.